College of Letters & Science

 (1) Earning a B or better in at least one 700-level Comp Sci course, or

-The computer sciences certificate is designed to enhance other majors by providing a firm foundation in computer sciences that will prepare students for 21st-century technology in the workplace.
-All undergraduate and Special students are eligible for the certificate except for majors in computer science and electrical and computer engineering.
+The computer sciences certificate is designed to enhance other majors by providing a firm foundation in computer sciences that will prepare students for graduate school and the job market.
+All undergraduate and Special students are eligible for the certificate except for majors in computer sciences, and electrical and computer engineering.

-To earn a computer sciences certificate, students must complete six Comp Sci courses with a minimum grade of C, including:
+To earn a computer sciences certificate, students must complete six computer sciences courses, each worth at least 2 credits, with a minimum grade of C, including:

-(3) At least two courses at the 400 level or above, excluding Comp Sci 550 and Comp Sci 699
+(3) At least two courses at the 400 level or above, excluding Comp Sci 402, 550, 699, and 915.
+Comp Sci 638 may only be used if it has been approved for use towards the computer science major.

-Students wishing to obtain a computer sciences certificate must see a member of the Comp Sci undergraduate advising committee to prepare a course plan and submit a certificate declaration form.
+Students wishing to obtain a computer sciences certificate must see a member of the department's Undergraduate Advising Committee to prepare a course plan and submit a certificate declaration form.
 Office hours of committee members are posted outside the student coordinator's office and at this link.